There are very few legendary singing drummers in the music industry history, and Levon Helm is one of them.

 Levon Helm was born in Marvell, Arkansas.
 He spent his years in the late 50s and early 60s working as with the backing Band Ronnie Hawkins, with which he played dives all over North America.
 This helped him sharpen his drumming skills to become a legendary musician everyone talks about today.

-His passion and attraction to drums is perhaps what made him the greatest.
+His passion and attraction to drums are perhaps what made him the greatest.
 By the beginning of 1965, he and other members of the Hawks were backing Bob Dylan on his initial electric tour.
 He continued helping the Band until they were able to change their name to the Band in 1968.

 From here, the Band started working on original songs that were mostly inspired by Helm’s excellent deep-pocket groove, which proudly drawled vocal style.
-Helm was able to bring up something new with the Band, that would later become a reference point for many other drummers and their styles.
+Helm was able to bring up something new with the Band, that would later become a reference point for many other best drummers and their styles.

 There was no doubt that he was a gifted performer, one who would serve as a huge asset to the team he was working with.
+He is one of the greatest drummers who sing.

 In 1976, Robbie Robertson made the decision to end the group, which made Helm very bitter with him.
 This came with their last performance, “Last Waltz”.